Esri/i3s-spec/docs/1.7/geometryFeatureID.cmn.md

-# FeatureID attribute
+# geometryFeatureID

-FeatureID helps to indentify part of a mesh from belonging to a particular GIS `feature`.
+FeatureID attribute helps to indentify part of a mesh from belonging to a particular GIS `feature`.
 This ID may be used to query additional information from a `FeatureService`.
 Spec v1.7 only supports triangle.

 ### Related: